 Search in Email

-Again, in email as in other tools and channels, search is of the essence.
+As in other tools and channels, search is of the essence.
 You have to Become a Master at Search.